 Trace connected features

 - Ensure that one or more starting points exist in the map view.
-In the Tools group, click the Trace Locations command to open the Trace Locations pane.
+In the Tools group, click the Trace command to open the Trace pane.
 Set starting points and barriers to use in the trace.

 - Apply additional configuration parameters as needed.
 Reference the Trace tool for a full list of tool parameters.